Training Tips

 • Take it easy the week before the event.
 This will give your body a chance to recover and build itself up before the big day.
 Eat wisely.
 Get lots of sleep.

 • Make sure your bike is 100% ready.
 You don't need a fancy bike, just a decent, dependable machine with good tires and equipment.
-We rode the 100/200 on the 1980s on bikes that lacked index shifting and clipless pedals, when carbon fiber and titanium were still considered exotic aerospace materials.
-I've found that 39x26 gearing works well for me.
-Pack a multi-tool and equipment to fix a flat and to make simple repairs and some cash in case you bonk near one of the many general stores on the route.
+We rode the 200-on-100 on the 1980s on bikes that lacked index shifting and clipless pedals, when carbon fiber and titanium were still considered exotic aerospace materials.
+Low gears will be appreciated on the long climbs towards the end of the ride.
+Pack a multi-tool and equipment to fix a flat and to make simple repairs, and some cash in case you bonk near one of the many general stores along the route.
 Dual water bottles are recommended, but you shouldn't have problems getting your water bottle topped off when necessary.
-Choose the bike you want to be riding the second hundred miles.
+Choose the gear you want to be riding with the second hundred miles.
 Don't use a brand new saddle or shoes the day of the ride!

 Riding with the bunch